-The existing bulkhead is approximately 55 years old, and due to the section loss is reaching the end of its service life.
+The existing bulkhead is approximately 55 years old, and due to sheet pile corrosion, the buklhead is reaching the end of its anticipated service life.
 It is therefore recommended that the existing bulkhead be replaced.

 2. Existing Structure Description and Condition Assessment